PatrickJTaylor/pengWann/docs/CONTRIBUTING.md

 1. New/modified functionality should be accompanied by new/appropriately modified **tests**.

 2. New/modified functionality should be accompanied by new/appropriately modified **documentation**.
-    - In keeping with the current codebase, please use [numpy-style](https://numpydoc.readthedocs.io/en/latest/format.html) docstrings to document all source code.
+    - In keeping with the current codebase, please use [numpy-style](https://numpydoc.readthedocs.io/en/latest/format.html) docstrings to document all Python source code.

 3. Where possible, write new code in a somewhat [functional](https://en.wikipedia.org/wiki/Functional_programming) style[^1].